Maz-hub/capstone/README.md

 - 🔎 **Trail Filter:**
   - Users can filter hikes by difficulty level ("Easy", "Intermediate", "Moderate")
-  - Filter is handled with a simple `<select>` input without reloading the whole page
+  - Filter is handled with `<select>` input without reloading the whole page

 ---